Lincoln MKZ: First generation (2006)

 Other standard features included cruise control, automatic headlights, fog lights, power door locks, "global" power windows (all windows can lower simultaneously at the push of a button), power adjustable and heated mirrors with puddle lamps, remote keyless entry, a tilt and telescoping steering wheel with redundant audio and climate controls, dual-zone automatic climate control, a universal garage door opener, 10-way power driver and front passenger seats, rear-seat reading lamps, and a six-speaker audio system with an AM/FM stereo radio and a six-disc, MP3-compatible CD changer.
-Optional in the Zephyr was a power moonroof, a DVD-based satellite navigation system, HID headlights and an industry-first THX II-Certified audio system with a six-disc, MP3-compatible CD changer and ten speakers.
+Optional in the Zephyr was a power moonroof, a DVD-based satellite navigation system and HID headlights.
+All Zephyrs featured low-profile tires on 17x7.5-inch wheels with painted aluminum versions standard and chrome versions optional.
+HID headlights were available.

 Safety features included standard dual front-side airbags, front seat-deployed side airbags, and curtain airbags that extend from the front to rear seats.

+Beginning with the Zephyr, Lincoln offered and an industry-first THX II-Certified audio system with a six-disc, MP3-compatible CD changer and ten speakers and digital signal processing.
+For the 2007 MKZ, Lincoln subsequently expanded the THX specifications to include THX II Premium Certified Audio System, 5.1 Surround Sound, 12-channel amplifier, 600 watt power, and 14 speakers, the latter with two subwoofers and a center channel speaker array with THX Slot Speaker(TM) technology.
+The system included a 10 GB hard drive marketed as a jukebox, that could hold up to 2,400 tracks.

-Lincoln offered the Zephyr with optional heated and cooled front seats.
-As controlled by the user via individual dash-mounted switches, ambient cabin air was drawn into the system and either heated or cooled by a solid-state heat pump, using a thermo-electric device (TED) to convert electric current into the desiredhot or cold thermal effect.
+Lincoln offered the Zephyr with standard heated seats and optional and cooled front seats.
+With the 2008 MKZ, the climate controlled front seats, heated and cooled, became standard equipment, pioneered in the 2000 Lincoln Navigator and provided by Amerigon.
+User-controlled by dash-mounted switches, ambient cabin air was drawn into the system, either heated or cooled by a solid-state heat pump using a thermo-electric device (TED) and then circulated via a fan through seat cushion and seat back ducts.